Whip-Smart

+In 1995, "Supernova" was nominated for Best Female Rock Vocal Performance in the 37th Annual Grammy Awards.

 Background

 After the success of Exile in Guyville, expectations ran high for Liz Phair's sophomore release.
 Phair's debut album had sold over 200,000 units by the spring of 1994 and was Matador's most successful release so far.
 The success of Exile in Guyville prompted many major labels to seek a distribution deal with Matador, most saliently Atlantic Records, which would form Phair's next album deal.

 As a result, Whip-Smart was one of the most anticipated albums of the year.
 Danny Goldberg, then-president of Atlantic Records, predicted that the record would "hit gold quickly", and both Rolling Stone and Spin were interested in featuring Phair on their covers.